 - Electrical issues

 - Transmission does not shift properly

-So, in some situations, a defect with the air conditioner may qualify for lemon law protection.
+There are also many other issues with your vehicle that could qualify for lemon law protection.
+For example, if you live in hot Southern California, a good lemon law attorney could possibly make a case that an air conditioner that does not work well is a substantial defect.
 Or, you may have a problem with the electrical system that affects the headlights or brake lights.
 This could easily be considered a serious safety hazard.
 Problems that affect the value of the car also may qualify for protection.
+If you’ve been in an accident and are facing such issues, consulting an experienced car accident attorney is crucial.
 A common problem that arises is one with the car’s paint job.
 If it is poor, it will certainly affect resale value, so this problem could qualify.

 What Should You Do If You Think You Have a Lemon?

 First, you should talk to a lemon law lawyer to understand your legal rights.
 Car manufacturers usually fight lemon law claims, so getting a tough and skilled attorney is important.
 There are some other things to do if you think you have a serious defect that may qualify for a lemon law claim: